openpowerquality/docusaurus/docs/box-updater.md

 sidebar_label: Updater
 ---

-Code for the box updater can be found in [opq/box/Software/Updater](https://github.com/openpowerquality/opq/tree/master/box/Software/Updater).

 ## Summary

-The OPQBox updater provides a way to securely and remotely update any OPQBox.
-The updater is installed on every box upon setup.
-Along with the updater installation, a cronjob is setup to run the updater once a day to check for a new update package from emilia.
+The OPQBox updater provides a way to update any OPQBox to the latest OPQBox software.
+Due to the fact that the update process is expensive, it is only ran when directed by a user for each OPQBox.

 ## How to perform an update

-1. Download the version.json file containing the latest update package info from an OPQ server
-2. Compare the downloaded version file to the box's local version file.
-3. Download the public key, update package, and signature from the OPQ server.
-4. Verify the update package against the public key and signature.
-5. Unzip the update package.
-6. Run the updater script file.
+1. Ensure that your OPQBox is connected to the internet and streaming data (see: [OPQ Box User Guide](userguide-hardware.md))
+2. Determine the local IP address of your OPQBox
+3. Connect to the OPQ Box Configuration Daemon by going to: http://[local_ip_address_of_OPQ_box]:8888
+4.

 ## Installation